Gaussian quantum metrology in a dissipative environment: Effect of dissipative environment

-where $\hat{b}_{k}$ denotes the annihilation operator of the $k$th environmental mode with frequency $\omega_{k}$ and $g_{lk}$ is its coupling strength to $l$th probe mode.
-We assume that the two modes of the probe homogeneously interact with the environment, which leads to $g_{1k}=g_{2k}=g_{k}$.
 In this situation, only the center-of-mass mode $\hat{a}_+$ feels the presence of the environment, while the relative-motion mode $\hat{a}_-$ is immune to the environment.
 Commonly, the coupling strength is further characterized by the so-called spectral density $J(\omega)\equiv\sum_{k}|g_{k}|^{2}\delta(\omega-\omega_{k})$.
 We consider for explicitness that $J(\omega)$ takes the Ohmic-family form \cite{RevModPhys.59.1}

 where $\eta$ is a dimensionless coupling constant, $\omega_{c}$ is a cutoff frequency to avoid infrared catastrophe, and $s$ is the so-called Ohmicity parameter.
 Depending on the value of $s$, the environment can be classified into sub-Ohmic for $0<s<1$, Ohmic for $s=1$, and super-Ohmic for $s>1$.